 Spatial sound rendering is important for audio playback, and for creating realistic virtual environments for simulations and games.
-For headphone-playback devices, techniques based on head related transfer functions (HRTF) are widely used, not only in virtual reality applications, but also for stereo enhancements in home audio systems and mobile audio players [1]-[4].
-There are already consumer products available, that use HRTF-based audio spatialisation with head tracking [5], [6].
+For headphone-playback devices, techniques based on Head Related Transfer Functions (HRTF) are widely used, not only in virtual reality applications, but also for stereo enhancements in home audio systems and mobile audio players [1]-[4].
+There are already consumer products available that use HRTF-based audio spatialisation with head tracking [5], [6].

-For a realistic spatial impression of a virtual sound source, the perceived source location must stay fixed relative to the room when the listener's head is turned, so a headphone-based system will have to perform a coordinate transformation between head-related and room-related coordinates.
+For a realistic spatial impression of a virtual sound source, the perceived source location must stay fixed relative to the room when the listener's head is turned, so a headphonebased system will have to perform a coordinate transformation between head-related and room-related coordinates.
 A quick update of head position data is necessary to prevent a perceivable delay between head movement and HRTF adjustment.

-The system described here is aimed at mixed-reality audio applications, which require a mobile device with realtime behaviour.
-For such applications, systems-on-chip consisting of a field programmable gate array (FPGA) with an embedded microprocessor on it are versatile and flexible platforms.
+The system described here was first presented as an conference article in [7].
+It is aimed at mixed-reality audio applications, which require a mobile device with realtime behaviour.
+For such applications, systems-on-chip consisting of a Field Programmable Gate Array (FPGA) with an embedded microprocessor on it are versatile and flexible platforms.
 The application of the time-variant HRTFs to the audio signal is done on the FPGA hardware.
-The filters are configured in the VHDL language (VHDL stands for Very high speed integrated circuit Hardware Description Language [7]).
+The filters are configured in the VHDL language (VHDL stands for Very High Speed Integrated Circuit Hardware Description Language [8]).
 The tasks of signal routing and signal management are performed by the C program running on the embedded μ Blaze-Processor.